-VPI Surgery New York City
+VPI Surgery Conveniently located to serve New York City, Yonkers and Jersey City

 VPI or velopharygeal incompetency may develop in cleft patient and be noticed when normal speech sounds cannot be made.
 A speech therapist can help during speech development but at times a surgical procedure may be necessary to correct VPI.
 A screening test (nasoendoscopy) may be needed and Dr. Bradley will tailor your procedure based on the test results.